• Skip to main content

 • Divide the crumbs evenly among the 12 muffin cups, and press into the bottom of the cups.

-• While the crusts cool, combine the vanilla melts, eggnog, and bourbon in a double boiler, stirring until smooth.
+• While the crusts are freezing, combine the vanilla melts, eggnog, and bourbon in a double boiler, heating over medium-low and stirring until smooth.

 • Remove from heat and cool the mixture for 15-20 minutes.

-• Beat the cream cheese into the eggnog mixture until smooth.
+• Beat the cream cheese into the cooled eggnog mixture until smooth.

-• Spoon on top of cooled crusts, and refrigerate for at least one hour until set.
+• Spoon on top of frozen crusts, and refrigerate for at least one hour until set.

 • Serve cold and enjoy!